▶️What is It?

 - Graduate students should use scholarly primary and secondary sources like edited book chapters, literature reviews, and research studies (no textbooks or encyclopedias).

-💭How do I choose the best Sources?
+💭How do I choose Sources?

 Include at least one source that covers each of these: